 Proposed budget cuts to Project Longevity threaten the state’s progress, while Connecticut should instead strive to meet the state’s ongoing need.
 Despite a significant dip in 2016, violence in Bridgeport and Hartford is back on the rise.
 Between 2016 and 2017, homicides in these cities increased by 52% and 38% respectively, and a new municipality, Waterbury, emerged as another source of violence in Connecticut, experiencing the 3rd-most homicides in the state in 2017.

-Sustained, long-term funding is one of the keys of a successful state-level violence intervention program.24 The State of Connecticut explicitly recognized this in naming the program “Project Longevity,” but recent budget cuts endanger the program’s objectives.
-State funding should, at a minimum, be restored to previous levels and expanded sufficiently to allow Waterbury to implement the program.
+Sustained, long-term funding is one of the keys of a successful state-level violence intervention program.25 The State of Connecticut explicitly recognized this in naming the program “Project Longevity,” but recent budget cuts endanger the program’s objectives.
+State funding should, at a minimum, be restored to previous levels.

 Connecticut: Investing In Intervention